xianghuiluo/TechnicalNotes/articles/wireguard.md

 - The LAN IP range is **192.168.0.0/24**
 - The WireGuard server is assigned a static LAN IP of **192.168.0.254** by the home router

-## Port Forwarding, Firewall, and IP forwarding
+## Port Forwarding, Firewall, and IP Forwarding
 Before we start setting up the WireGuard server and clients, port forwarding need to be set up on the home router so that a client device away from home can connect to the WireGuard server behind the home router.
 The default port for WireGuard is **51820/UDP**.
 Here we need internet traffic to 101.92.31.37/51820 be directed to 192.168.0.254/51820.
 Below is an example of setting the port forwarding on a home router
 ![Image](../data/Port-Forward.png)
 To make sure incoming connections reach the server, we also need to open the port in the firewall of the server.
 On Ubuntu 20, simply use the following command